top of page

 VR increases feelings of social connection and reduces isolation in older adults

-Participants in intergenerational VR storytelling programs reported feeling less isolated and more socially connected following shared immersive storytelling experiences (Appel et al., 2022).
+• Participants in intergenerational VR storytelling programs reported reduced feelings of isolation and increased perceived social connection following shared immersive storytelling experiences (Appel et al., 2022, intergenerational VR storytelling study).

 Intergenerational VR fosters meaningful communication across age groups

-Grandparent–grandchild VR workshops enabled sustained interaction, collaboration, and storytelling, strengthening relational bonds through shared content creation (Appel et al., 2022).
+• Grandparent–grandchild VR workshops supported sustained interaction, collaboration, and storytelling, strengthening relational bonds through shared content creation and narrative exchange (Appel et al., 2022, intergenerational VR storytelling study).

 Dyadic VR use enhances caregiver–care recipient bonding

-Caregiver–dementia dyads reported positive shared experiences and increased emotional engagement during joint VR sessions (Alizai et al., 2025).
+• Caregiver–dementia dyads reported positive shared experiences and increased emotional engagement during joint VR sessions, supporting relational connection in caregiving contexts (Alizai et al., 2025, caregiver usability study).

 Shared VR experiences increase engagement beyond individual use